ImeneKHEpABD/FooBarQix1/README.md

 * 51 => FooBar
 * 53 => BarFoo
 # Step 2
-We have a new business request : we must keep a trace of 0 in numbers, each 0 must be replace par char “*“.
+We have a new business request : we must keep a trace of 0 in numbers, each 0 must be replace par char â€œ*â€œ.

 #### Examples
 * 101   => 1*1